The Boston Lisp Meeting Returns

 will give a talk on

-The meeting will be held at Google Cambridge at 7 PM.
+The meeting will be held online at the link above at 7:00 pm EST.

 Boston Lisp meetings have been rare of late.
 We would like to go back to monthly meetings, if you are interested in giving talks please message the boston-lisp mailing group.
 We discuss a range of topics that may interest the greater Lisp community (including Common Lisp, Scheme, Clojure, Emacs, Racket, or any other programmable programming system).